 - Flexibility: Microservices are much easier to work with when compared to monolithic applications.
 Also, they also allow for the introduction of new frameworks, databases and other resources with little difficulty.

 As you can see, the success of your DevOps team is closely related with the use of a microservices architecture.
-If you want to start right now, in Chakray we offer you the software you need to make the transition between a monolithic architecture to a microservices one as simple as possible.
-This open source solution is WSO2.
-Ever heard of it?
-Big companies with international influence such as Netflix or Amazon have already adopted microservices, and have been witness to the increase in their competitiveness and productivity.
-Your company can be next!
+If you want to start right now, in Chakray we offer you the software you need to make the transition between a monolithic architecture to a microservices one as simple as possible, contact us!

-Choose a simple and flexible software architecture, choose microservices!
+Choose a simple and flexible software architecture, avoid the Monolithic architecture and choose microservices!